 On November 21, 2019, the Howard County Board of Education (Local Board or Board) passed the Attendance Area Adjustment Plan for School Year 2020-2021 (Redistricting Plan).

-On December 20, 2019, the Appellant, who lives in Polygon 1132, filed an appeal challenging the Redistricting Plan on numerous grounds (Appeal).
+On December 26, 2019, the Appellant, who lives in Polygon 276, filed an appeal challenging the Redistricting Plan (Appeal).1

-By letter dated January 16, 2020, the Maryland State Board of Education (State Board or MSDE) transmitted the appeal to the Office of Administrative Hearings (OAH) for a contested case hearing and to issue a proposed decision containing findings of facts, conclusions of law, and recommendations.2 Code of Maryland Regulations (COMAR) 13A.01.05.07A(1), E.
+By letter dated January 16, 2020, the Maryland State Board of Education (State Board or MSDE) transmitted the Appeal to the Office of Administrative Hearings (OAH) for a contested case hearing and to issue a proposed decision containing findings of facts, conclusions of law, and recommendations.2 Code of Maryland Regulations (COMAR) 13A.01.05.07A(1), E.